thebaysix/oedipus/.zencoder/conversation-summaries/Built_React_Frontend_for_Oedipus_Comparative_Analysis_Feature.md

 working

 ## Complete Conversation Summary
 The user requested building a standalone React/TypeScript application to replace the existing Streamlit demo for Oedipus's Comparative Analysis feature.
-The goal was to create a professional, "simple and snappy" single-page application for uploading datasets, comparing AI model outputs, and providing statistical insights.
+The goal was to create a professional, "simple and snappy" single-page application for uploading datasets, comparing AI model completions, and providing statistical insights.

 I began by exploring the existing codebase to understand the current Streamlit implementation and backend API structure.
 I examined the comparison functionality in `frontend/components/comparison.py`, API routes in `app/api/routes/comparisons.py`, and database schemas to understand the data flow and existing capabilities.